martinjansa/openwrt-autoupgrader/README.md

 6) connect to the router via the and run the upgrade of the OpenWrt firmware

     ```bash
-    # connect to the router (user your router's IP address)
+    # connect to the router (use your router's IP address)
     ssh root@192.168.1.1

     # run the firmware upgrade